mrisher/smtp-sts/reporting.md

 #### MTA-STS-specific Policy Failures

-* `sts-invalid`: This indicates a validation error for the overall MTA-STS policy.
+* `sts-policy-invalid`: This indicates a validation error for the overall MTA-STS policy.
-* `webpki-invalid`: This indicates that the MTA-STS policy could not be authenticated using PKIX validation.
+* `sts-webpki-invalid`: This indicates that the MTA-STS policy could not be authenticated using PKIX validation.

 ### General Failures